58. Skip to content

 Source references 3

-Here you manage all aspects related taxa within the information system.
+Here you manage all aspects related to taxa within the information system.
 Most of this is done easily within Taxon Management, but there are some actions that can only be done within this table, including deleting a taxon (this cannot be done if occurrence data are associated with it), merging taxa and updating taxa (when one taxon is a synonym of another).

-The table includes the Canonical Name (also referred to as the "true name”), the Link to gbif, the Scientific Name, the Taxonomic Rank, the Parent, the Import date, the Taxonomic Status, the Legacy Canonical Name, and whether the taxon has been Verified.
+The table includes the Canonical Name (also referred to as the "true name”), the Link to GBIF, the Scientific Name, the Taxonomic Rank, the Parent, the Import date, the Taxonomic Status, the Legacy Canonical Name, and whether the taxon has been Verified.
 Ultimately all taxa in the information system should be verified.

 Taxa 1

 Clicking on the canonical name opens up the Change Taxonomy form for the selected species.
-Note that this is same as that accessed within Taxon Management.
+Note that this is the same as that accessed within Taxon Management.

 Taxa 2